Umlamulankunzi/quiz-app/README.md

 ## Testing

 Still under development.

 ## Deployment

 1. **Configure MySQL:**

-   - Update the `config.py` file with MySQL connection details.
+   - Update the `settings.py` file with MySQL connection details.

-   Still under development. will be updated with specific details.
+   Still under development.
+Will be updated with specific details.

 2. **Deploy the application:**

-   - Deploy on platforms like Heroku, AWS, or any server supporting Flask applications.
+   - Deploy on platforms like Heroku, AWS, or any server supporting Django applications.

 ## Contributing